kyh/2up/README.md

 ## Deployment

-Any code merged into master will autodeploy with (Render)[https://render.com/]
+Any code merged into master will autodeploy through [Render](https://render.com/)